 Dr. Stieber can often diagnose the cause of neck pain after reviewing symptoms and conducting a physical exam.
 Depending on the onset of pain and the severity of symptoms, imaging studies may be ordered.
 X-rays, CT/MRI, or EMG (electromyography) may be conducted to confirm a diagnosis or rule out other disorders.
 There are many surgical options to alleviate nerve pain, restore spinal stability, and relieve cord compression.

-- Anti-inflammatories to reduce swelling and pain, muscle relaxants to calm spasm, or narcotics to alleviate acute pain
+- Anti-inflammatories to reduce swelling and pain, muscle relaxants to calm spasms, or narcotics to alleviate acute pain

-- Cold/heat therapy, especially during the first 24-48 hours following onset of symptoms
+- Cold/heat therapy, especially during the first 24-48 hours following the onset of symptoms

 - Soft cervical collar for support